Stephen-Seo/swaybar_info/README.md

 `--netgraph_max_bytes=dynamic`) to have the graph dynamically resize based on the maximum amount of bytes transferred in an interval.

-When dynamic netgraph is used, swayba\_info can display the maximum value in the netgraph.
-Use the "--netgraph_dyn_display" option to enable this.
-(This only works when dynamic netgraph is enabled with "--netgraph_max_bytes=dynamic".)
+When dynamic netgraph is used, swaybar\_info can display the maximum value in the netgraph.
+Use the `--netgraph_dyn_display` option to enable this.
+(This only works when dynamic netgraph is enabled with `--netgraph_max_bytes=dynamic`.)

 ## Dependencies